apache/metron/metron-stellar/stellar-common/README.md

 #### %timing

 Prints out timing information from the last stellar statement executed.
-The information has the total execution time, and also a break down of execution time by stellar function
+The information has the total execution time, and also a break down of execution time by stellar function.

+%timing supports filter on the timing output.
+If you pass one or more strings to %timing, only execution times with those tags will show.

+To see the tags in your timing, you can run %timing without any filters.

+A simple example :
 ```
 Stellar, Go!
 Please note that functions are loading lazily in the background and will be unavailable until loaded fully.